 Information and Data on COVID-19

 - Learn more about the novel Coronavirus (COVID-19) from the National Institute of Health.
-This is a repository of useful links and resources. you can also subscribe to their mailing list for updates: National Institute of Health.
+This is a repository of useful links and resources and you can also subscribe to their mailing list for updates: National Institute of Health.

-- The Centers for Disease Control have shared the answers to Frequently Asked Questions about COVID-19 on their website: Frequently Asked Questions
+- The Centers for Disease Control have shared the answers to Frequently Asked Questions about COVID-19 on their website.

 - The World Health Organization has created a dashboard for tracking the pandemic and the number of cases.
 You can find it here: Dashboard for tracking COVID-19

 - Need fact checking?
-Fight against misinformation with the Federation of American Scientists.
-They have developed a website designed to combat misinformation: Coronavirus Project: Debunking Viral Misinformation
+Fight against misinformation with the Federation of American Scientists who have developed a website designed to combat misinformation: Coronavirus Project: Debunking Viral Misinformation

 COVID-19 and Food Safety

-- The Food and Drug Administration has created a list of Frequently Asked Questions regarding food production and supply which is a great quick reference.
+- The Food and Drug Administration has created a list of regarding food production and supply which is a great quick reference.

 - For all food facilities, the Cornell Institute for Food Safety has created a preparedness checklist to help guide your SOPs during this time: Food Facility COVID-19 Strategy Checklist.
-This checklist lives on a webpage (Food Industry Resources for Coronavirus ) that is home to a wealth of information on food safety during a pandemic.
+This checklist lives on a webpage that is home to a wealth of information on food safety during a pandemic.
 Essential reading!

 - Penn State Extension University Extension shares articles on Covid-19 topics for industry and consumers, such as preparing food processing operations for Coronavirus, fighting the Coronavirus: best practices for your dairy, and Minimizing risks for Coronavirus transmission at farmers markets, on-farm markets, you-pick operations, and produce auctions.

-- North Carolina State University Food Safety University Extension is also sharing fact sheets and links for consumers, retail and grocery stores, food banks and farms.
+- North Carolina State University Food Safety extension is also sharing fact sheets and links for consumers, retail and grocery stores, food banks and farms.

-- Dairy Farmers of Wisconsin, a trade organization in cooperation with university, resources for dairy food processors, dairy farmers, and consumers, including a Dairy Processing Industry Guide, Covid-19 Best Practices, Best Practices FAQs, an SOP template and Employer Guidance.
+- Dairy Farmers of Wisconsin is providing resources for dairy food processors, dairy farmers, and consumers, including a Dairy Processing Industry Guide, Covid-19 Best Practices, Best Practices FAQs, an SOP template and Employer Guidance.
 You can also find a list of resources and links including crisis planning tips and preparedness.

-- Wisconsin Cheese Makers Association Trade organization with links, including those from the Wisconsin Department of Ag and Wisconsin Department of Workforce Development.
-Especially useful is the guidance for cleaning and disinfection in the event of a suspected or confirmed case of Covid-19 in your facility.
+- Wisconsin Cheese Makers Association shares links to the Wisconsin Department of Ag and Wisconsin Department of Workforce Development.
+This also has especially useful guidance for cleaning and disinfection in the event of a suspected or confirmed case of Covid-19 in your facility.

 - The National Milk Producers Federation has put together a guide for dairy farmers on preventing the transmission of COVID-19: Dairy Farm Handbook on Coronavirus Prevention and Management .
 Their site also includes a template for essential agriculture workers permits.
 You can find more resources on the NMPF COVID-19 Site.